 After the turbulent years, at the end of the 20th century, and after the disintegration of former Yugoslavia, Montenegro remained in the union with Serbia, thus these two republics formed the State Union of Serbia and Montenegro.

-Most citizens at referendum held on May 21st, 2006 voted independence of Montenegro.
+At referendum held on 21st May 2006 the majority of citizens voted in favor of the Montenegrin independence.
 This day was proclaimed the Day of Independence.
 Thus today Montenegro is an internationally recognized independent state.
-UN admitted Montenegro as 192nd member country on July 27th, 2006.
+UN admitted Montenegro as 192nd member country on 27th July 2006.

-In 2016 Montenegro celebrates 10th anniversary of regaining its independence.
-On May 21st, there was a central celebration organised in Podgorica, the capital.
+In 2016 Montenegro celebrated 10th anniversary of regaining its independence.
+On 21st May, there was a central celebration organized in Podgorica, the capital.
 For this purpose, the Gala program “Decade of Independence Regaining” was held at the Independence Square with the Montenegrin Prime Minister and the European Council President as the key speakers.